Skip to content

 “Rahman caught him with a big punch and got him.
 But in the rematch, Lewis was a bit more cautious.
 He took it more seriously and splattered him in the rematch.”

-Joshua looks set to come in a lot lighter in weight compared to his first outing against Ruiz; something many have been quick to point out with ‘AJ’ displaying a slender look.
+Joshua looks set to come in a lot lighter weight than his first outing against Ruiz, something many have been quick to point out with ‘AJ’ displaying a slender look.

-When talking about Joshua’s crushing defeat to Ruiz at Madison Square Garden, Fury was quick to dismiss the former’s claim about it being a “lucky punch” before assessing the Brit’s chances ahead of December 7th.
+When talking about Joshua’s crushing defeat to Ruiz at Madison Square Garden, Fury quickly dismissed the former’s claim about it being a “lucky punch” before assessing the Brit’s chances ahead of December 7th.

 “From where I was sitting, it wasn’t a lucky punch.
 It wasn’t like he [Ruiz] was losing all the rounds.
 I thought he was winning the majority of the fight.

-“And, I see he’s lost some weight.
-I think he’s been taking what people have been saying, and he’s got a little muscle on him.”
+“And I see he’s lost some weight.
+I think he’s been taking what people say and is a little muscle on him.”

-On Joshua’s strategy, Fury continued: “I think they’re going to try and lose weight and try to manoeuvre a lot.
+On Joshua’s strategy, Fury continued: “I think they’re going to try to lose weight and maneuver a lot.
 You can’t do that in one camp.
 That takes a lifetime of practice.

 “When someone practices something for eight to ten weeks, 12 weeks, and then they go into a fight and try to do it.